Construction Progress

 Astoria Converter Station

-As of January 2025, converter station progress remains on schedule with nearly 60% of the project complete, and nearly all of the necessary equipment manufactured.
+As of April 2025, converter station progress remains on schedule with more than 66% of the project complete.
+Nearly all of the necessary components have been manufactured, and installation of high voltage equipment is underway.
 The new state-of-the-art station is slated to be online in 2026.

 The Astoria-Rainey Cable

 To properly disburse the power from CHPE into New York City’s power grid, a 3.5-mile buried HVAC cable is being constructed in Astoria, Queens that is known as the Astoria-Rainey Cable (ARC).
-As of January 2025, 30% of the project’s manholes are complete and nearly 15% of necessary excavation is finished.
+As of April 2025, 45% of necessary excavation and shoring is finished.
 Major construction is expected to be completed by the end of 2025.

 Marine Installation